IBM/sdl2-gamecontroller/contributing/ISSUES.md

 See [How to create a Minimal, Complete, and Verifiable example](https://stackoverflow.com/help/mcve).

+If you find a security vulnerability please add the "vulnerability" lable to the issue and include a CVE report if available.

 ## Triaging a Bug Report

 Once an issue has been opened, it is not uncommon for there to be discussion